ADM228/SNES-FM/README.md

 ### On SPC700 (full list at [TODO.txt](TODO.txt))

+- Currently, the number 1 priority is optimization.
+SNESFM is slow as hell right now
 - Modular synthesis-related:
   - Tilted saw/triangle generation
   - Feedback
   - Mult
   - etc
 - Effects other than volume changes
+- 4 sections in instruments
 - Extended communication with the main CPU, therefore
+  - Sound effects
   - Streaming samples
-  - Sound effects
-- 4 sections in instruments

 ### On 5A22 (in the not yet forseeable future; check out [Genecyzer](https://github.com/ADM228/Genecyzer) for a PC implementation in the meantime)

-- A whole-ass tracker and a DAW (design of the latter will be completely stolen from [FamiStudio](https://github.com/BleuBleu/FamiStudio))
-- Saving tracker data to SRAM and sharing .srm files of songs
-- SNES Mouse (up to 4 simultaneously) and NTT Data Pad (up to 8) support along with standard controllers (up to 8)
-- Miracle Piano Teaching System keyboard support (up to 4 (maybe 8 if additional buttons)) (if anyone i know gets one)
-- XBAND ASCII keyboard support (up to 2)
+- Possibly some simplistic demo interface (when CPU commnunication is improved)

 ## Building